smruti-hustles/BHARAT-INTERN-WEB/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to fork the repository, create a new branch, and submit a pull request.

-## 📄 License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## 📧 Contact